Applicita/Orleans.Multitenant/README.md

 **Note** that guarding against unauthorized tenant access that is not initiated from a tenant grain (e.g. when using a cluster client in an ASP.NET controller, or in a stateless worker grain or a grain service) is the responsibility of the application developer, since what constitutes a tenant context there is application specific

 ### Grain/stream key and tenant id
 Tenant id's are stored in the key of a tenant specific `GrainId` / `StreamId`.
-Use these methods when you need to access the individual parts of the key:
+Use these methods to access the individual parts of the key:
 ```csharp
 string?
 GetTenantId(this IAddressable grain);
 string  GetKeyWithinTenant(this IAddressable grain);